 Top 5 Sources for Purchasing Bonsai Online

 I've purchased many trees over the years and most have been online.
-Unfortunately, in America today, there is not a bonsai nursery on every block (at least not yet :) And finding good sources of material online can sometimes be difficult.
-Here's a list of 5 great sources for Bonsai material.
+Unfortunately, in America today, there is not a bonsai nursery on every block (at least not yet :) Finding good sources of material online can be difficult.
+Here's a list of 5 great sources for bonsai material.

 - Wigert's is my go-to online source for anything tropical.
 Nestled away in the Tampa Bay area of Florida, the folks over at Wigert's might be the hardest working crew in America.
 A great place to visit, if you are in the area.

 CONS - Given their location, not a lot of non-tropical options

 - Brussel Martin has been a mainstay of the Bonsai scene in America for years and he runs the largest bonsai operation in the country.
 Although this article is about online ordering, if you ever get a chance to visit Brussel's, which is located south of Memphis, I highly recommend it.

 PROS - Great selection of starter material and reasonable prices.